$\mathbb{Z}_2$ lattice gauge theories and Kitaev's toric code: A scheme for analog quantum simulation: State preparation and manipulation

 Excitations in the toric-code are known to have anyonic statistics.
 To study this physics, we need to prepare a state with a well-defined excitation, i.e.\ a localized~$\B_P=-1$ term (vison).
 To realise this in our setup, we adapt the ground-state preparation scheme.
 Instead of following the ground state of the Hamiltonian, we initialize the system in an excited eigenstate.
 Therefore, during the growing step the system follows its eigenstate into a toric-code eigenstate with a localized $(m)$-excitation.
 We choose the highest-excited state in the single plaquette spectrum (see Fig.~\ref{fig:mic_model}e).
 The growing scheme then works completely analogously, i.e.\ our suggested parameter path for the ground-state preparation also maintains a large gap in the excited-state preparation.
 In principle, the excited state manifolds of the system are degenerate.
 However, throughout the growing scheme the system does not couple to the other excited states.

 A small system ED study should underline the efficiency of the growing scheme for preparing excited states.
 For the minimal example of three plaquettes, we can prepare a single $(m)$-excitation on the center plaquette.
 Typically excitations in the toric code appear in pairs but due to the boundary condition, we can place the second excitation `outside of the lattice'.
+If the second excitation would additionally be located within the braiding loop, the wavefunction would pick up twice the braiding phase, i.e.\ $2\pi$, and thus could not be distinguished from the zero phase shift for no~$(m)$-excitation.

 To this end, we initialize and time-evolve the system as described in Sec.~\ref{subsecStatePrep} but during the growing procedure, we flip the sign of the external field~$h$ on the link variable which is located on the boundary of the center plaquette.
 To quantify the fidelity of the growing scheme numerically, we -- analogously to the main text -- calculate the overlap with a toric-code state that has a localized ($m$)-excitation $\tr_\mathrm{links}(\tr_\mathrm{matter}( \ket{\tilde{\psi}(t)}\bra{\tilde{\psi}(t)})\ket{\Psi_\mathrm{m}}\bra{\Psi_\mathrm{m}})$ as shown and defined in Fig.~\ref{fig:supp_growing_mag_exc}.